 Other pages you may wish to consider are Brainstorms, Achievements Personal and Professional, Gratitude Log, Wish list, Meditation and Hypnosis Log, Dream Log, Service Log, Routine/habit Tracking, Movie Log, Relationship & People Log, Contacts List, Password Log, Maintenance Log, Finance Log, Travel Log, Task Management Log, Reflection Journal, House Rules & Protocol, Life Audit Log, Monthly Themes Log, and Stats Dashboard.
 What you develop will come to feel like treasures in my life.
 I have updated and streamlined my routine many times through the years and to this day I still carry with me one or more notebooks along with digital cornerstone almost everywhere I go.
 You can see in the upper left-hand corner in the picture below where I dated this notebook 7/2/2004 is decorated with coffee stains.
 I have taken this notebook around the world with me, and I still get inspired by the ideas and experiences I’ve collected here.
 What you do with this cornerstone method depends upon your ambition and imagination.
 I promise you that if you utilize this method diligently your cornerstone will hold great meaning to you and anyone you choose to share it with.
 If you keep up with it you’ll be an organizational force to be reckoned with.
 Contact me directly if you would like to be trained to do this method.

-The best and brightest have sought each other out to share their thoughts on topics, and their pursuits of knowledge and passions for centuries.
+Correspondence of Masters The best and brightest have sought each other out to share their thoughts on topics, and their pursuits of knowledge and passions for centuries.
 Finding people to correspond with means you get access to information, opportunities, and perspectives to contrast your own.
 Friendship, mentoring, personal, and professional pursuits all relay on these skills and few people tend to engage in formal opportunities where they may benefit from the network and connections this practice brings.
 Every individual’s network is their social capital that allows them to gain knowledge, practice skills, foster alliances towards common causes, and connect you to opportunities.
 Social capital is the networks of relationships among people who live and work in a particular society, enabling that society to function effectively.
 Consider the effort needed to maintain your social capital the first step towards recognizing any goal you have that affects others a social goal.
 To begin this form of journaling you’ll need someone you can commit to writing a letter or email to each other at least once a month, but preferably every week.
 Write about how your days are going.
 Write about your wishes, triumphs, trials, frustrations.
 Write about anything you’d like your friend to know.
 Share your passions and explore collaborative ideas that you can build on naturally and easily.
 Respond to your friend’s concerns and questions.
 At the end of six months look back through your correspondence to them and take notice of your thoughts and reactions at different points in time.
 You’ll be creating a historical record of your life but also learning about the world from another’s perspective.

 When it’s time to relax and just chat with friends, the last thing on most people’s minds is that this can be an opportunity to learn something new, become more creative or get a different perspective on life.
 This kind of journaling will keep your knowledge of global stocks or wilderness survival skills fresh.
 Your not just expanding knowledge but engaging in vicarious experiences with people who may be a professional in the field or have at least done plenty of research on it.
 Some people will have tons of practical skills and experience in a few fields, while others will have plenty of information about minute details on certain areas of their chosen field.
 This form of journaling works by making you do the work to focus on yourself, to think about concepts and relationships, and be able to practice conveying meaningful messages that hone skills of impression management.
 There are four types of Social Capital that are culturally communicated and developed through correspondence.